-In the northeastern hill region of India, mostly animate power source is utilized for performing agricultural operations due to inherited constraints like difficult terrain, wide variation in slopes and altitudes, land tenure systems and cultivation practices.
-Majority population of the region is tribal and prone to excessive drudgery of farm operation due to a number of biophysical, infrastructural and socio-economic problems resulting into low productivity of most of the food grains as well as horticultural crops as compared to the other parts of the country.
+In this region, mostly animal draft power source is utilized for performing agricultural operations due to inherited constraints like difficult terrain, wide variation in slopes and altitudes, land tenure systems and cultivation practices.
+Majority population of the region is tribal and prone to excessive drudgery of farm operation due to the number of biophysical, infrastructural and socio-economic problems resulting into low productivity of most of the food grains as well as horticultural crops as compared to the other parts of the country.
 One of the main reasons of lower agricultural productivity in the region is due to prevalence of traditional method of cultivation and lower mechanization level.
-Tools and equipment being manufactured by local artisans and small-scale manufacturers without application of ergonomic principles are low in working efficiency and often failed to reduce the drudgery of operation in hills.
-Constraints have been experienced in adoption of improved machineries being utilized in other parts of the country.
-The adopted implements need to be modified before introduction to suit agricultural workers of the region, for which body dimension limits of local population was required.
+Tools and equipment are being manufactured by local artisans and small-scale manufacturers without application of ergonomic principles which are low in working efficiency and often failed to reduce the drudgery of operation in hills.
+Constraints have been experienced in other parts of the country while introducing improved machineries for adoption.
+Therefore the adopted implements need to be modified according to the comfortability of agricultural workers of the region, for which knowledge of body dimension limits of local population plays a vital role.